tomas-skalicky/coin_trading_algorithms__python/README.md

 1. When should the algorithm sell market currency?
 1. How long can the comeback to the price broken support take?
 1. What should the algorithm do when the comeback seems to not come?

+These challenges are addressed in the section "Implementation of the algorithm".

 ### Implementation of the algorithm